pnplusplus/OSDMenu/README.md

 ## OSDMENU.CNF

 Most of `OSDMENU.CNF` settings are directly compatible with those from FMCB 1.8 `FREEMCB.CNF`.

+### Character limits

+OSDMenu supports up to 255 custom menu entries, each up to 79 characters long.
+Note that left and right cursors are limited to 19 characters and top and bottom delimiters are limited to 79 characters.
+Launcher and DKWDRV paths are limited to 49 characters.

+### Configuration options

 1. `OSDSYS_video_mode` — force OSDSYS mode.
 Valid values are `AUTO`, `PAL`, `NTSC`, `480p` or `1080i`
 2. `hacked_OSDSYS` — enables or disables OSDSYS patches